lhupfeldt/jenkinsflow/INSTALL.md

    # Load test jobs into Jenkins and execute them
    JENKINSFLOW_JENKINSURL=<your jenkins> python ./test/tests.py

+   Important:
-   Note: Jenkins is default configured with only two executors on master.
+   Jenkins is default configured with only two executors on master.
 To avoid timeouts in the test cases this must be raised to at least 8.
+   Jenkins is default configured with a 'Quit period of 5 seconds'.
+To avoid timeouts in the test cases this should be set to 0.